Trump coming to his senses? His latest tweet may suggest so

 — Donald J. Trump (@realDonaldTrump) April 12, 2018

-If a decision really has been made to “postpone” – or possibly even call off a strike – then that will allow more time for the OPCW to investigate the incident.
+If a decision really has been made to “postpone” – or possibly even call off – a strike, then that will allow more time for the OPCW to investigate the incident.

 Donald Trump is however nothing if not unpredictable and this tweet might even be a ruse to put the Russians and the Syrians off their guard.